zediious/tpfz-sprinkles/README.md

 - Complete Settlement Overhaul with every settlement covered,
 - Custom Armor/Weapon leveled lists utilizing a very large amount of mod-added equipment

 This has been made into a Wabbajack list, but is in it's early stages.
 Documentation is being written!
-For now, you can find the .wabbajack files [by clicking here](https://drive.google.com/drive/folders/1T34Kdhm9UC6soylcPfMPODPD-lVpAv7o?usp=sharing).